Is It Safe to Vape While on Birth Control?

 Marijuana and birth control

-As far as vaping marijuana, there simply hasn’t been enough research done on the topic to make a recommendation.
+As far as vaping marijuana, there simply hasn’t been enough research done on the topic to make a recommendation on vaping and birth control.
 One consideration is that smoking marijuana can lead to increased blood pressure, which, when combined with some kinds of hormonal birth controls that can also have the same effect, may increase your risk overall.
 But again, much more research needs to be done on this topic.

 Regardless of your smoking habits, you can use SimpleHealth to get a birth control prescription online.
 Share your health history and preferences in our doctor-designed consultation, and then a doctor will review and prescribe a birth control method that is safe and effective for you.
 The best part?
 Your birth control will be regularly shipped to your door, for free.